 2.2.1.
 Preparation of samples of local cherry tomatoes at different ripening stage

 Tomatoes were sorted according to their ripening stage.
 Each sample was washed with water to remove impurities and most of the microorganisms present on the surface.
 They were then weighed separately on a precision scale.
-Some of the tomatoes at each ripening stage were crushed fresh in a porcelain mortar, while others were cut, dried and ground into powder using a blender (Sept 7 Star, Germany).
+Some tomatoes at each ripening stage were crushed fresh in a porcelain mortar, while others were cut, dried and ground into powder using a blender (Sept 7 Star, Germany).
 The obtained samples were used for various analyses.

 2.2.2.
 Preparation of hydro-ethanolic extracts from local cherry tomato samples at different ripening stage

 The hydro-ethanolic extracts were prepared using maceration.
 Ten grams of powder from local cherry tomato samples at various ripening stage were mixed with 100 ml of hydroethanolic solution (80 ml ethanol and 20 ml distilled water).
 The mixture was left to macerate for 15 minutes.
-The macerate was then filtered using a funnel and Whatman No. 4 filter paper.
+To macerate was then filtered using a funnel and Whatman No. 4 filter paper.
 The resulting extract was used for the various tests.

 2.2.3.
 Determination of phytochemical compounds in local cherry tomatoes at different ripening stage